Beneath the scorching heat of the sun, a brother and sister’s skin glitters.

 Beads of sweat cover their brows, released with each splash and dunk as they play in the water.
 Their trips to the lake were a rejuvenating escape from the dullness of childhood while away from classes for summer holiday.

-“I don’t want it to end,” sister remarked to brother, glancing upward to the cerulean drenched sky.
+“I don’t want this to end,” sister tells brother.
+She floats on her back, gazing at the cerulean drenched sky.

-Before they could answer, a preview of the local news opened with a grim flash briefing:
+On the news, a preview of the local news opens with a grim flash briefing:

 Local man dead after swimming in Summer Thorn Lake.
 A brain-eating amoeba is to blame.
 More at eleven.

 “The beach sounds great, Dad!” the kids shout.